-Thinking about “our” Northsea in this way makes you think.
+Considering “our” Northsea in this way makes you think.
 Under such circumstances, you need a RIB that is stronger built and able to withstand this stressful context.

 A sea can be calm in the morning, but later in the day it can turn into a “challenging” sailing environment.
-It is best that you do some researches for your favorite navigation area before you buy a RIB.
+It is best that you do some researches for your favourite navigation area before you buy a RIB.

-So what is a good RIB for such conditions?
+So, what is a good RIB for such conditions?
 The answer is that the hull is the most important part of your RIB.
 Much more important than the colours and layout of the deck.

 4 The planing hull: the most important part of the RIB